 NVRL Tests: HDV infection can be confirmed serologically (IgG & IgM), and antibody testing should be performed on all patients chronically infected with HBV.
-RNA testing is not performed routinely in the NVRL.
-Specimens are referred to the Virus Reference Department in PHE Colindale in the UK.
+HDV Viral load testing is available at NVRL

-- 1: Hepatitis B (HBV) status should be provided when requesting HDV testing.
-Please note that HBsAg negative samples will not be tested for HDV. - 2: In keeping with best practice, the NVRL performs Hepatitis Delta (HDV) serology on all newly diagnosed HBsAg positive individuals: a separate HDV request/sample is not required
+1: Hepatitis B (HBV) status should be provided when requesting HDV testing.
+Please note that HBsAg negative samples will not be tested for HDV.

+2: In keeping with best practice, the NVRL performs Hepatitis Delta (HDV) serology on all newly diagnosed HBsAg positive individuals: a separate HDV request/sample is not required